Apr 7th 2005 11:29:50 pm

 I really like the internet.
 I am very interested in art, crafts, design, museums, exercising, laughing, and thinking about the space-time continuum.
 I like paper, stickers, glitter pens, chocolate, coffee, comic books, video games, and puppies.
 I love my family.
 I believe in the importance of a federal-level Department of Peace, and I truly believe that diversity equals strength and prosperity.

-Comments Off Categories:
+Comments Off on About Me Categories: